Intranet differs from extranet in that the former?

 The major difference from an extranet, however, is that an intranet is used internally.
 While an extranet allows businesses to communicate with clients and vendors, an intranet allows employees and colleagues to work together in a virtual space — no outside parties are involved.

-Which of the following is a creditor legally bound to accept for settlement of a debt? ...
+Which of the following is used to stimulate sales? ...